EFT Therapy

 Associate Marriage and Family Therapist, AMFT 141738

-Benefits of EMDR
+Benefits of Therapy

-The Benefits of EMDR Therapy
+The Benefits of EFT

-• Improves emotional regulation and resilience
+• Deepened emotional intimacy and closeness

 Questions